milesj/optimal/docs/predicates.md

 ## Number

 The `number(default?: number)` predicate verifies a value is a number.
 Defaults to `0` but can be customized with the 1st argument.
-Number builder supports the following additional methods:
+Number predicate supports the following additional methods:

 - `between(min: number, max: number, inclusive?: boolean)` - Validate value is between 2 numbers.
   When `inclusive`, will compare against outer bounds, otherwise only compares between bounds.